ericwindmill/ericwindmill.com/_posts/articles/2017-09-11-learning-flutter-2.md

 permalink: blog/intro-to-flutter-2
 ---

 This is the exact steps I took to start my first Flutter project.
 I'm completely new to native mobile development, so I'm going to do my best to understand everything, and explain everything.
 If you're looking for a quick start, here's the step by step without the low-level explanations.

 First, you have to install the Flutter SDK.
-It's made pretty easy for you, and I suggest just following [these steps]() from the Flutter docs.
+It's made pretty easy for you, and I suggest just following [these steps](https://flutter.io/setup/) from the Flutter docs.

 This is what you're installing if you follow those steps:

+* Flutter Framework CLI
+* Flutter Framework SDK
+* Android toolchain
-  * thing 1
+* iOS toolchain
-  * thing 2
+* Android Studio
+* IntelliJ IDEA Community Edition

 Next, I followed these directions to make my first app.
 These are the steps and an indepth explanation of what you're doing.

 ### 1. create your app

 ```bash
   create flutter first_project